jsanon01/data-science/log.md

  ### Cloud for Data Science

 - One of the things Cloud is very useful for is that it allows multiple entities to work with same data at the same time.

-So you can be working with the same data that your colleagues in say, Germany, and another team in India, and another team in in Ghana.
-They are collectively working and they are able to do so because the information and the algorithms and the tools and the answers and the results-- whatever they needed-- is available at a central place called 'Cloud.'
+- Co-workers around the world are collectively able to do so because the information, algorithms, tools, answers and results [ whatever they needed ] are available at a central place called 'Cloud.'

 - Some big tech companies offer cloud platforms allowing you to become familiar with cloud-based technologies in a pre-built environment.